ab-2996/Si_and_Peek_et_al_2026_STm_RANKL_RNAseq/README.md

     * Because the input files are [gzipped](https://www.gzip.org/), STAR needs a way to read in the files.
 [Zcat](https://linux.die.net/man/1/zcat) is efficient for this job.
 * `--twoPassMode Basic`
     * Because I am interested in alternative splicing in downstream pathways, two passes of read mapping will be used to potentially detect novel splice junctions.
+* `--alignSJDBoverhangMin 4`
+    * I am increasing the minimum overlap for *annotated* splice junctions to be called from the default of 3 up to 4.
+This is slightly more stringent and reduces potential false-positive annotated splice alignments.
+* `--alignSJoverhangMin 8`
+    * Similarly, I am increasing the minimum overlap for *un-annotated* splice junctions from the default of 5 up to 7, with the same goal of reducing false-positive novel splice alignments.
 * `--outSAMtype BAM SortedByCoordinate`
     * Outputting to a BAM file saves disk space (a hot commodity on my machine) and sorting the BAM file is handy for downstream analyses (though not necessarily required by featureCounts).
 * `--runThreadN 8`
-    * I set this to run quickly using 8 threads.
-Your machine may not have 8 threads, or maybe you want to use a different number.
-This can be set in the `Snakefile`. **Double-check your machine's capabilities before running!**
+    * I set this to run using all 8 threads of my machine, maximizing available RAM per run.
+Your machine may not have 8 threads, or maybe you want to use a different number anyways.
+This can be set in `02_Mapping/Snakefile`. **Double-check your machine's capabilities before running!**

 ---